csafonov/tinymc/sources/README.txt

-Yet not released:
+Release 1.20 of TMC Compiler:
 - Fixes in run-time
-   zero index in matrix due to unsupported logical value
+   (added run-time error on zero index in matrix due to unsupported logical value)
+- Added support for (~) output argument
+- Added example of CMake usage for application build

 Release 1.11 of TMC Compiler: